aratakileo/elegantia/README.md

 # Elegantia

 GUI library for Minecraft and more.
 It is used in Araraki Leo mods.
-So far, the library is in the early stages of development, which is why it is not yet intended for widespread use (early access)
+So far, the library is in the early stages of development, which is why it is not yet intended for widespread use (early access).

 At the moment, the library contains tools:
 - for working with gif images